 We are out-of-network with the following plan(s):

-All Medicaid MCO plans (ie, Aetna Better Health of VA, Anthem Healthkeepers Plus, Kaiser Permanente, InTotal Health, Optima Family Care, and VA Premier)
+All Medicaid MCO plans (ie, Aetna Better Health, Anthem Healthkeepers Plus, Magellan Complete Care, Kaiser Permanente, Optima Family Care, and VA Premier)